selimslab/selimslab.github.io/_essais/search.md

 ---
 layout: post
-title: A search index with page rank in 200 lines
+title: Writing a search engine with page rank in 200 lines
 ---